Amyimeng/quarto-set-up-and-hypotheses-testing/assessment.md

         -   [ ] Objective attempt
         -   [x] Unique objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: Note that the script does not include a footnote.

 28. Use inline R variables to replace static text